JonathanWThom/rhtml/README.md

 So much!

 - Build out all other elements.
+See the current list of supported elements [here](https://github.com/JonathanWThom/rhtml/blob/master/rhtml.rb).
 - Ability to customize header in `Document` class.
 - Each element + `Document` should have its own set of tests.
 - Allow for HTML attributes with Ruby, not just by writing gross strings.